markets/unscoped_associations/README.md

 default_scope { where(public: true).order(:updated_at) }
 ```

-It was also supported for Rails 4.X series as a migration path.
+It was also supported for Rails 4.X series and 5.0 as a migration path.

 ## Notes